-19. The normal value and the export price have been compared at the ex-factory level, which prima facie establishes that the dumping margin with respect to the product under consideration imported from the subject country is not only above the de minimis level but is also significant.
-Thus, there is sufficient prima facie evidence that the product under consideration is being dumped in the domestic market of India by the exporters from the subject country.
+19. The normal value and the export price have been compared at the ex-factory level, which prima facie establishes that the dumping margin with respect to the PUC imported from the subject country is not only above the de minimis level but is also significant.
+Thus, there is sufficient prima facie evidence that the PUC is being dumped in the domestic market of India by the exporters from the subject country.